Keyboard shortcuts

 Avoid setting up elaborate benchmarking frameworks during this phase.
 Keep the process lightweight and flexible to enable rapid iteration.
 If updating your benchmarks becomes cumbersome each time you adjust your model, it will slow your progress and — since benchmarking code tends to be tedious — you may lose motivation quickly.

-Instead, strike a balance: avoid letting things become disorganized, but postpone formal benchmarking until you're ready to share results.
+Instead, strike a balance: avoid letting things become disorganized, but postpone formal benchmarking until you are ready to share results.
 For example, I used quick exploratory studies in a single jupyter notebook to estimate appropriate instance sizes for the benchmark plots shown earlier.
+Not a reliable part of a pipeline, but it got the job done quickly and only then I set up a proper pipeline to create my final plots and tables.

 Workhorse Studies: Conducting In-depth Evaluations